Interesting Facts About Alcohol to Support Your Recovery

 What are the risks of detoxing from alcohol without medical supervision?

-Medical supervision is vital because trained clinicians use evidence-based medications and constant monitoring to protect against these life-threatening complications and ease distress.
+Attempting to detox from alcohol at home can lead to serious, and sometimes fatal, complications.
+Withdrawal can cause seizures, delirium tremens, and dangerous changes in heart rhythm within just 6–48 hours, especially after prolonged heavy drinking[3].
+Medical supervision is vital because trained clinicians use evidence-based medications and constant monitoring to protect against these life-threatening events.
 Without this support, people often relapse quickly or experience trauma from overwhelming symptoms.
-Safety, compassionate care, and professional expertise make medical detox not just recommended—but necessary—for a healthy transition into recovery.
+Safety and professional expertise make medical detox necessary for a healthy transition into recovery.

 How can someone maintain privacy and confidentiality while seeking treatment?